mvwicky/mvwicky.github.io/_drafts/New-Links-Post.markdown

 It's sometimes that I think the piece speaks for itself and/or it aligns with my own views so well that anything I would say would be redundant.
 In other instances, the lack of a satisfying onomatopoeia for screaming makes it impossible for me to say anything.

-{% include_cached objlink.html obj=page.links.cruelty %}
+{% include objlink.html obj=page.links.cruelty %}
-I feel somewhat confident saying that this piece will be viewed by posterity as one of the definitive deconstructions of the Trump era[^2].
+I feel somewhat confident[^2] saying that this piece will be viewed by posterity as one of the definitive deconstructions of the Trump era[^3].
 Adam Serwer does a great job of breaking down the irrationality that underpins a lot of Trump's support.
 Like, showing these people pictures of kids in cages and families being torn apart isn't exactly an effective rhetorical strategy in this instance.
 They know that they're supporting policies that do this kind of inhumane shit to human beings; it isn't a regretful byproduct of some larger project, it is the project.